Vietnam.vn - Nền tảng quảng bá Việt Nam

 On September 10, the Fighter Bomber account of a Russian fighter pilot posted on Telegram an image of a Russian fighter placed inside a large metal frame that was firmly supported.

 Above this frame is a steel mesh covering, forming a solid metal cage.
-Fighter Bomber said this is Russia's new method to counter attacks by Ukrainian unmanned aerial vehicles (UAVs), but did not mention the location where the photo was taken.
+Fighter Bomber said this is Russia's new method to counter Ukrainian drone attacks, but did not mention where the photo was taken.

 "Given the size of the structure, almost any type of strategic aircraft and some helicopters can use it," the Russian pilot said.
 "Canvas curtains impregnated with fire-retardant compounds can be installed at the front and rear to increase protection."